-It is important to note that the advantage of the latter outline, raising the retirement age of women and linking it to life expectancy for the general population, is that it is moderate and gradual, until they reach a uniform retirement age.
-Also, compared to the other outlines, it takes into account the changes in life expectancy without the need for further steps in the future, concerning retirement age.
+It is important to note that the advantage of the latter model (raising the retirement age of women and linking it to life expectancy for the general population) is that it progresses moderately and gradually, until both men and women reach a uniform retirement age.
+Also, unlike the other scenarios, it takes into account changes in life expectancy without the need for further adjustments to retirement age in the future.

-3.4 Outline for raising the rate of transfer payments, social security contributions
+3.4 Model for raising the rate of transfer payments and NII contributions

-In examining the effect of changes in the National Insurance revenue model from transfer payments on retirees' annuities, we assumed an increase in the sector's revenue, similar to the increase in general revenue.
-In the simulations, selected models of transfer payments and scenarios were examined with changes in transfer payments only and with a combination of raising the retirement age of women and linking life expectancy to the general population.
+In examining the effect of changes in the National Insurance revenue model from transfer payments on retirees’ annuities, we assumed an increase in the sector’s revenue similar to the increase in general revenue.
+In the simulations, we examined selected models of transfer payments and scenarios with changes in transfer payments only, and with a combination of an increase in the retirement age for women and linkage to life expectancy for the general population.

-Following are different models of transfer payments examined through application of the outline for changes in retirement age and without the outline, with six scenarios:
+The following are different models of transfer payments examined through with and without changes in retirement age, for six scenarios:

-An overall change in the basic insurance premium transfer payments (3.95%) including the highest limit (14.6%) without a change in the taxable upper limit (4 times the average wage).
+An overall change in basic insurance premium transfer payment rate (3.95%) including the upper limit (14.6%), without a change in the taxable upper limit (four times the average wage).

-Change in transfer payments only in the highest limit (14.6%) without a change in the taxable upper limit (4 times the average wage).
+A change in transfer payments only for the upper limit (14.6%) without a change in the taxable upper limit (four times the average wage).

-A transfer payments model that includes a moderate increase in relation to the low-revenue levels (using GOAL SEEK), striving for a goal with backward calculation) and increasing the taxable upper limit to 5 times the average wage.
+A transfer payments model that includes a moderate increase in relation to the low-revenue levels (using GOAL SEEK: striving for a goal with backward calculation) and increasing the taxable upper limit to five times the average wage.

 3.95% to 60% of the average wage (as today).